xuchen66/sphinx-emdocs/source/serialem-note-more-on-MMMcentering.rst

 The Script to Run after Z change
 --------------------------------

-One can use Realign just stage shift to go to a mesh initially.
-Then before MMM map is acquired, the Z height has to get right before making MMM maps.
+One can use Realign or just use stage shift only to move to a mesh initially.
-We normally use "Eucentricity by Focus" to fix Z height for a mesh.
-After that, we can run Realign again to touch up the XY of the mesh before MMM montaging mapping.
-The key here is to skip Z change so it doesn't go back to initial Z height of LMM grid map.
+Before acquiring the MMM map, the Z height must be properly adjusted.
+We normally use “Eucentricity by Focus” to correct the Z height for the selected mesh.

+After that, Realign can be run again to fine-tune the XY position of the mesh, correcting the XY offset caused by the Z-height adjustment before starting MMM montaging.
+The key point is to skip any Z adjustment during this second realignment so that the stage does not revert to the original Z height of the LMM grid map.

 .. code-block:: ruby